-The data supplied are based on the NMDS for Elective surgery waiting times (removals and census), as defined in the National health data dictionary version 14 (HDSC 2008).
+The data supplied are based on the NMDS for Elective surgery waiting times (removals and census), as defined in the National health data dictionary, version 14 (HDSC 2008).
 Included is information on the length of time waited, the surgical specialty and indicator procedures.
 For some states and territories, the data are provided linked to the NHMD data on the admitted patient episode of care for which the patient was waiting.
-Apart from the total number of additions, elective surgery census data are not reported in Australian hospital statistics.
+Elective surgery census data are not reported in Australian hospital statistics.